Nuntis-Spayz/gilthoniel/README.md

   During install please add the Studio and ISCrypt optional components.

-  When editing an/the .iss file use InnoScriptStudio (not InnoScript itself) to edit the file, as studio provides macros and pre-processing.
+  When editing an/the .iss file use InnoScriptStudio (not InnoScript itself) to edit the file, (right click on the .iss project file) as studio provides macros and pre-processing.